 Peru is a synonym of the Andean Mountains.
 This vast and high mountain range of snow-capped peaks and stunning landscapes mold the country’s geography, history, and culture.

 If you are planning a trip to the Inca Citadel of Machu Picchu, you must know that its gateway is the city of Cusco.
 This city sits at 3,399 meters above sea level, which means that the air is much thinner than at sea level.
 As a result, you can feel out of breath quickly.
-Moreover, the peaks of the mountains surrounding Cusco getting to the upper 5,200 meters above sea level i.e. the Rainbow Mountain.
+Moreover, the peaks of the mountains surrounding Cusco can get up to 5,200 meters above sea level i.e. the Rainbow Mountain.
 In other words, you will have a lot of uphill hiking.

 Cusco is by far one of the best warm spring break destinations in Peru but you should never underestimate its altitude and its impact.
 Promise us.
 The altitude can affect you badly, you can experience some symptoms like headache, nausea, fatigue, and shortness of breath.
 While some people are more prone to it than others, nobody is immune to altitude sickness.
 So, put this item at the top of your list of “things I wish I knew before going to Peru”.